Queensland Road Danger Map Roche Legal

 The most dangerous roads in Mackay

-17 crash black spots in Mackay over the last 10 years, ranked by the number of people injured.
+17 crash black spots in Mackay over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Mackay ranks #58 statewide.

 142